 - The deadline for the latest registrations is two months before the tour start

-- Confirmation of your participation in the tour will only be confirmed against the payment of 10% deposit (down payment) of total tour price.
+- Confirmation of your participation in the tour will only be confirmed against the payment of a 10% deposit (down payment) of the total tour price.

 We shall guarantee the departure of the tour with a minimum of 4 bikers and shall limit the maximum size of the group to no more than 15 bikes.

 With your registration for the tour, we also need the following personal data from you:

 First Name(s) – as per passport:

 Date of Birth:

 Please note that to participate in this tour, you must have a valid international driver’s license for motorcycles over 500cc.

 For inquiries or in case of any uncertainties, please contact us under email@example.com.

 Because we shall have to fully prepay all suppliers far in advance, we require your full prepayment of the tour (minus the deposit) by the latest two months before the tour start.